pyblosxom/pyblosxom/docs/deploy_cgi.rst

 should work fine.
 If you haven't done that and you're busy trouble-shooting, go back and review the deployment instructions.

-If the problem is with PyBlosxom and not your web server, then you should see a pretty traceback that will help you figure out what the specific problem is.
+If the problem is with Pyblosxom and not your web server, then you should see a pretty traceback that will help you figure out what the specific problem is.